CL-BZH/Undirected-Graph-Algorithms/README.md

 The Dijkstra-Jarnik-Prim's algorithm is implemented in the `run()` method  of `struct Prim`.
 I use a priority queue from the STL library.
 The value comparison is done thanks to the overload of the '`>`' operator in the `Node` class *(see graph.h)*.
-For a given node id there can be more than one instance in the queue since a node is added in the queue each time it is the neighbor of the currently visited node.
-Therefore, each time a node is popped from the queue, we check if it is already selected.
-If it is the case then we just skip it.
+For a given node id there can be, in the priority queue, more than one pointer to the element pointing to that node.
+That is because each time the neighbor of the currently visited node gets a lower cost, the element pointer that points to that node is added in the queue so that this neighbor node has a higher priority in the queue.
+Therefore, each time an element pointer is popped from the queue, we check if the element was already selected.
+If it is the case it means that it is an old pointer and then we just skip it.
 The vector `node_instances_in_queue` is just there for tracing purpose.
 It helps to follow the behavior of the algorithm *(enable the flag   `_TRACE_MST` in the `Makefile`)*.

+>Note:
+The code was checked using Valgrind and there was no memory leak.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)